-The novel is built around the theme of disguise, which is perhaps a wry observation on court life.
+The novel is built around the theme of disguise, a wry observation on court life.
 Only through disguise can you get anywhere in court.
 Certainly, by changing her identity, Hannah has unusual access to court life, and we have access to a fascinating tale.
 VP

 The Queen’s Fool by Philippa Gregory is a 2004 historical fiction novel.
-Set between 1548 and 1558, it is part of Philippa Gregory’s Tudor series.
+Set between 1548 and 1558, it is part of Philippa Gregory’s The Tudor Court series.
 The series includes The Boleyn Inheritance.

 The Queen’s Fool – Philippa Gregory